 Our whale watching guide is structured around the following topics:

 Table of Contents

-- Why are we such a big fan of Humpback Whales?
+- Why we are we such a big fans of Humpback Whales

-- Why do the whales come to Hawaii?
+- And why do the whales come to Hawaii?

 - Whale Watching Tours

-- DIY whale watching from the shore (including viewing locations)
+- DIY whale watching from the shore, including best viewing locations

 A quick summary: there are many ways to experience these majestic animals.
 You can listen to the whales under water, spot them from shore, or see them up-close from a boat.
 All of this (and more) is explained in our following guide.